-The moment when you hold the positive pregnancy test in your hand and think: I’m pregnant.
-A joyful moment that changes your life.
-With this thought, countless emotions, questions and wishes come your way.
+The moment you hold the positive pregnancy test in your hand and think: I’m pregnant.
+A moment of joy that changes your life.
+With this thought, countless emotions, questions, and wishes come your way.

-In our pregnancy guide for weeks 1-4, you’ll find everything you want to know right now: from typical symptoms in early pregnancy and tips on proper nutrition to the development of your baby.
+In our pregnancy guide for weeks 1–4, you’ll find everything you want to know right now: from typical early pregnancy symptoms and tips on the right nutrition, to your baby’s development.

-From now on, your very own special adventure begins.
-We at my junior® will be by your side – beyond the fourth week of pregnancy.
-We’ll ease your worries, answer your questions, and help you to understand your body, your happiness, and your baby even better.
+Your very special adventure begins now.
+We at my junior® are by your side – beyond the fourth week of pregnancy.
+We will ease your worries, answer your questions and help you to better understand your body, your happiness, and your baby.

-Let's start right at the very beginning of your pregnancy calendar together: with the first four weeks of pregnancy.
+Let’s start together at the very beginning of your pregnancy calendar: with the first four weeks.

-- In the 1st and 2nd weeks of pregnancy, you are not officially pregnant yet, but your body is already busily preparing for ovulation.
+- In weeks 1 and 2 you are not officially pregnant yet, but your body is already busy preparing for ovulation.

-- In the 3rd week of pregnancy, fertilisation takes place.
-The egg cell and the sperm merge to form a zygote – the adventure begins.
+- In week 3, fertilisation takes place.
+The egg and sperm fuse to form a zygote – the adventure begins.

-- In the 4th week of pregnancy, the fertilised egg implants itself into the lining of the uterus.
-From this point onwards, the embryonic phase begins.
+- In week 4, the fertilised egg implants itself into the lining of the uterus.
+The embryonic phase begins.

-- Perhaps the heartbeat is even beginning now – even if it cannot yet be seen on the ultrasound.
+- The heartbeat may even start now – although it can’t be seen on an ultrasound yet.

 - Your baby is tiny – about the size of a poppy seed.